euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/50UEMSysAdminForAppDevs/06Task_Enroll-a-developer-device/04How-to-enroll-an-Android-device-in-Registered-mode/readme.md

 standalone enrolled apps installed, can be enrolled in registered mode.

-The Workspace ONE Boxer email app, the Workspace ONE Web browser, and other apps in the VMware productivity suite support standalone enrollment.
+The Workspace ONE Boxer email app, the Workspace ONE Web browser, and other apps in the Omnissa productivity suite support standalone enrollment.
 Any of those apps that are on the device might stop working when the device is enrolled in registered mode.